 F-1 Optional Practical Training (OPT)

 This type of practical training is available for degree seeking students for a total of at least 12 months (or more) per degree level.
 Moving to a higher degree level resets this 12 month period.
 OPT can be used during breaks in study or after completion of your final degree requirement.
 OPT requires that you pursue employment in your area of study, but does not require a specific employment opportunity at the time of application.
-However, a period of 90 days or more of unemployment, in aggregate, during post-completion OPT will result in loss of status unless in a 17-month STEM extension (see below).
-Including the 17-month STEM extension, students may be unemployed for an aggregate of 120 days.
+However, a total period of 90 days of unemployment during post-completion OPT will result in loss of status unless in a 17-month STEM extension (see below).
+For students on the 17-month STEM extension, students may be unemployed for a total of 120 days throughout the 29 month period.
 Any student on post-completion OPT must report changes in residential address and employment to the ISO within ten days of any change.
 Changes should be emailed to firstname.lastname@example.org.
 See the link below for more information.

 - Post-Completion OPT Student Responsibilities